 Hypoallergenic means relatively unlikely to trigger allergies or cause an allergic reaction.
 With the advancement of the genetic testing, we are able produce puppies that are minimal to non-shedding (if they shed at all), hypoallergenic, and the most allergy friendly possible.
 We offer the F1b and the multigen generations.
 The F1b and the multigens are the most non-shedding generations and both are a great fit for families with moderate to severe allergies.
 If your looking for a specific coat type and minimal to non shedding coats are important to you, be sure that you choose a breeder (like us) that does the proper DNA coat testing.
-No breeder, (including us), could ever guarantee that any dog will be 100% non-shedding (even humans shed a few hairs daily) or that you will have no allergy response (some folks are allergic to the proteins in their saliva).
+No breeder, (including us), could ever guarantee that your dog will be 100% non-shedding (even humans shed a few hairs daily) or that you will have no allergy response (some folks are allergic to the proteins in their saliva).
 We recommend anyone with moderate to severe allergies who is considering a puppy consult with your allergist first to be sure that a goldendoodle will be a good fit for your family.